davidfishkind/recommendations-for-exhibition-install-guide/README.md

-# Recommendations for Exhibition Install
+# Recommendations for Exhibition Installation

-This guide will walk you through some of AccessKit's tried and true features, and provide direction on how to get the most out of the interactive museum and gallery experience, for guests and staff alike.
+This guide will walk you through some of AccessKit's tried and true features, and provide direction on how to get the most out of your interactive museum and gallery experience for guests and staff alike.

 ## Where to Put QR Codes